mikrosk/scummvm/backends/platform/atari/readme.txt

 - aspect ratio correction works on RGB only (yet)

-- SuperVidel's DVI output is sometimes stretched when 320x200 or 640x400 is used in the direct rendering mode; while this looks like aspect ratio correction for free, my LCD monitor can't restore from this state afterwards...
-I've fixed it for single/double/triple buffering but it is not so easy for direct rendering so put on hold for now...
+- SuperVidel's DVI output is stretched when in 320x200 or 640x400; I'll  wait for other people's experiences, maybe only my LCD is so lame.

 - adding a game in TOS and loading it in FreeMiNT (and vice versa) generates incompatible paths.
 Either use only one system or edit scummvm.ini and set